-Add an on-street walking loop on Siletz, Willapa, and Ochoco.

-- Update park irrigation and drainage system. - Replace amenities and facilities at end of lifecycle. - · Add a picnic shelter.
+- Add an on-street walking loop on Siletz, Willapa, and Ochoco. - Consider picnic shelter and restrooms. - Update park irrigation and drainage system. - Replace amenities and facilities at end of lifecycle.

 Stoneridge Park (E5)

 Stoneridge Park is a quarter-acre park that provides shaded play space in a residential neighborhood in east Tualatin.
 Site recommendations for Stoneridge Park include making the space more relevant to the surrounding community, providing family gathering space, maintaining safety and sightlines, and activating the site to connect nearby neighbors, families, and children to the park.